shakthinandana/Write_Right/README.md

 ## Support

 Any Questions?</br>
-Feel free to reach out to us at rightwritesupp0rt@gmail.com
+Feel free to shoot an email at rightwritesupp0rt@gmail.com

 ## License